Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

     let array = Uint8Array.from(bs58.decode(secretKey));
     const key = Keypair.fromSecretKey(array);
     setKeyPair(key);
+    // You will need to uncomment setKeyPair(key); above.
+    // If we leave it uncommented, the page will break when it loads.
   } else {
     // The mock uses a random keypair to be able to get real market data. const temp = Keypair.generate();